The GoPro Omni uses six genlocked GoPro Hero 4 black cameras in a cube-like array.

 How do I go from recording in-camera to a finished video?

-Our suggestion is to output the rectilinear video from the AutoPano Video program and import it into your preferred editing program.
-From here, you can mark ins and outs and apply color and exposure adjustments.
+Our suggestion is to stitch the video, and then edit it, and then apply color and exposure adjustments.
 The Omni records in ProTune and native white balance, so without correction, the footage will look gray and colors may appear inaccurate.

 Will it work as a live camera?